-By practising paper trading you’ll soon get to know the differences in how each bookmaker behaves and you’ll get fast at catching arbs.
+By practicing paper trading you’ll soon get to know the differences in how each bookmaker behaves and you’ll get fast at catching arbs.

 There’s a lot to learn in the beginning but there’s no need to rush.
 In time, your confidence in arbing will grow.
 Also, don’t hesitate to sign up for Arbitrage Training, an online education course specifically aimed at RebelBetting users.